Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 \subsection{Frobenius}

-Let us recall that a field $k$ of positive characteristic $p$ is {\em perfect} if and only if its Frobenius morphism $x\mapsto x^p$ is surjective, i.e., if every element in $k$ has a $p$.th root in $k$.
+Let us recall that a field $k$ of positive characteristic $p$ is called {\em perfect}, if its Frobenius morphism $x\mapsto x^p$ is surjective, i.e., if every element in $k$ has a $p$.th root in $k$.
 For example, finite fields and algebraically closed fields are perfect.
+On the other hand, function fields of varieties in positive characteristic are almost never perfect.

 Let $X$ be an $n$-dimensional variety over a field $k$ with structure morphism $f:X\to\Spec k$.
 Then, the morphism that is the identity on points of $X$ and is $x\mapsto x^p$ on the structure sheaf $\OO_X$ is called the {\em absolute Frobenius morphism} $F_{\rm abs}$ of $X$.